 Once I’ve added all my card information, address and contact info, I’m ready to finish this process.
-I press “Ok” and then hold my breath until I see…

 Fortunately, there are a few solutions that I’ve mentioned above but I’ll go into more detail here:

 - Open a Chinese Bank Account: The easiest way to add money to WeChat Pay is to connect it to a Chinese bank account.
-Foreigners are legally allowed to open an account and it usually only takes 1-2 hours to get it done.
+Foreigners with residence permits are legally allowed to open an account and it usually only takes 1-2 hours to get it done.
 They’ll issue you a bank card immediately and you can add that card to WeChat.

 Conclusion | Foreign Credit Cards on WeChat Pay

-As travelers or expats, using WeChat is convenient but not absolutely necessary.
-If you want to add money to your WeChat Pay account, you can do so using the alternate methods mentioned above.
+And if you absolutely must add money to your WeChat Pay account, you can do so using the alternate methods mentioned above.